linkedpipes/etl/README.md

 cd etl
 docker-compose up
 ```
-This would use pre-build images from [DockerHub].
+This would use pre-build images stored at [DockerHub].
+The images are build from the main branch.

 Alternatively you can use one liner.
 For example to run LP-ETL from ```develop``` branch on ```http://localhost:9080``` use can use following command: